 RECOMMENDING CANNABIS IN CALIFORNIA

-• Provide to the patient copies of the medical records stating that he or she has been diagnosed with a serious medical condition and that the medical use of marijuana is appropriate.
+The patient or applicant is a person diagnosed with a serious medical condition for which the medical use of marijuana is appropriate.
+These conditions include:

 • Anorexia